 Fine Arts Performance Grants.
-A limited number of grants are given to students who demonstrate unusual aptitude in music.
-Students interested i should contact the music department chairs.
+A limited number of grants are given to students who demonstrate unusual aptitude in art, music, or theatre and film studies.
+Students interested in these grants should contact the respective department chairs.

 Athletic Performance.
 Scholarships are available to a limited number of students (both men and women) with outstanding ability in competitive sports.
 The student should contact the coach for the sport in which he or she participates.